Tañada-Diokno School of Law: Ka Pepe Diokno Human Rights Award

 In 2005, the De La Salle Professional Schools, Inc. Graduate School of Business (DLS-PSI-GSB) handed out the inaugural "Ka Pepe Diokno Human Rights Award", one of the most prestigious human rights awards in the country.
-This award is partly organized by the school, together with the entire university board and the Jose W. Diokno Foundation.
+This award is partly organized by the university, together with the entire university board and the Jose W. Diokno Foundation.
 The pioneer Ka Pepe Diokno Human Rights Award was conferred on Voltaire Y. Rosales, Executive Judge of Tanauan, Batangas for his conviction of suspects despite the death threats against him, even giving up his life due to his principles.
 Subsequent annual awards have been given to recognize persons or groups such as Jovito Salonga, Maria Ressa and Bishop Pablo Virgilio "Ambo " David, who exemplified their commitment to the furtherance of human rights, social justice, and Philippine sovereignty.

 Winners

 In 2008, a special citation was bestowed on non-Filipinos who advocated for the same principles of human rights as Senator Diokno famously masterfully accomplished in international law and in international conventions he personally directed or founded including the SOS-Torture convention, Human Rights Information and Documentation Systems (HURIDOCS), and certain UN Conventions involving democratic issues.
 A special citation based on the award was then conferred on Dr. Sriprapha Petcharamesree, a political scientist who was Director of the Ph.D.
-Program in Human Rights and Peace Studies (International) of the Institute of Human Rights and Peace Studies at a Thai research institute and the Thai Representative to the ASEAN Intergovernmental Commission on Human Rights, a role she served in until December of 2012.
+Program in Human Rights and Peace Studies (International) of the Institute of Human Rights and Peace Studies at a Thai research institute and the Thai Representative to the ASEAN Intergovernmental Commission on Human Rights, a role she served in until December 2012.
 In addition, she became Co-Chair of the Working Group for an ASEAN Human Rights Mechanism advocating for effective regional human rights systems in the ASEAN region, which Diokno once similarly accomplished by forming the Regional Council on Human Rights in Asia and its subsequent human rights declaration, the first human rights declaration of its kind in the region's democratic history.